peterhinch/micropython-tft-gui/README.md

  * ``callback`` Callback function which runs when button is pressed.
 Default does nothing.
  * ``args`` A list of arguments for the above callback.
 Default ``[]``.

+Method:
+ * ``value`` Argument ``val`` default ``None``.
+If the argument is provided and is a valid index not corresponding to the current button state, changes the button state and displays that icon.
+ The callback will be executed.
+Always returns the button state (index of the current icon being displayed).

 ## Class IconRadioButtons

 Drawn using an icon file which must be imported before instantiating.
 These comprise a set of